immobiliare/sfs/docs/INSTALL.md

 Using systemd to start sfs-sync
 -------------------

 Assuming our configuration named `www` is finished, we may not want to start sfs-sync via systemd.
-We can do this, by calling
+Copy `etc/systemd/system/sfs-sync@.service` to `/etc/systemd/system/sfs-sync@.service`.
+This service file is a templated file which expectes the executeable sfs-sync in `/usr/local/bin` and the configurations in `/etc/sysconfig/sfs/`.
+You can change these defaults by changing the service file.
+Copy your configuration file `www.php` to the location stated in the service file (`/etc/sysconfig/sfs/` by default).

+In order to start your configuration with systemd, type

 ```
 $ systemctl start sfs-sync@www